 - CEM-530 Specular Microscope – determines the health of corneal cells within the eye through automated endothelial cell counting of the central and paracentral cornea.

 - Pentacam HR – provides high-resolution tomography and images of the shape, size and position of ocular structures involved in LASIK and refractive surgery.
-It also captures the curvature and thickness of the cornea, which is used for Visian ICL sizing and post-operative examinations.
+It also captures the curvature and thickness of the cornea, which is used for EVO ICL sizing and post-operative examinations.

 - Visante Anterior Scanner OCT – produces high-resolution images of the front of the eye where laser vision correction is performed, and aids in evaluating complex LASIK cases.
-It also provides imaging of the front of eye for ICL (implantable contact lens) sizing.
+It also provides imaging of the front of eye for EVO ICL (implantable contact lens) sizing.

 - Wavescan Wavefront System – measures 240 data points within the eye, so your surgeon can customize LASIK treatments to the unique characteristics of each eye.